top of page

 How does it work?

 Although veneers sit on top of your own natural tooth, we do sometimes need to make adjustments to the tooth's shape and size to make space for them.
 The extent of the change will dictate how much tooth we need to alter in order to get your desired results.
-It is therefore often advisable to consider orthodontic treatment and tooth whitening alongside veneer treatment where drastic changes are planned.
+It is therefore often advisable to consider braces or aligners and tooth whitening alongside veneer treatment where drastic changes are planned.

 Why choose porcelain veneers?